 Despite certain cannabis compounds that boost people's appetites, there are several organic compounds (known as cannabinoids) and terpenes in cannabis affecting appetite.
 If you’re looking to lose some weight or keep weight off, consider purchasing a cannabis strain that is high in THCV, CBD, and/or humulene.

-On the other hand, if you are interested in receiving an appetite boost, try purchasing a cannabis strain that contains high levels of THC and/or CBG.
 Overall, the role between cannabis and appetite is significant, and more research will continue to be conducted to find out the role additional cannabinoids and terpenes play in boosting and/or suppressing the body's appetite.